ritamk/ritamk/README.md

 I am Ritam.
-A freshman, interested in coding.
+A 2nd year college student, interested in making things I can look at interact with and appreciate.
 My interests cover a wide region, but typically boils down to:
 Cross-platform Mobile Development, UI/UX Designing, Playing around with Graphical libraries (SFML / Processing).